OCNS/SoftwareWG/content/20210207-dev-session-marcel-stimberg-brian-simulator.rst

 :category: Events
 :tags: Dev session, Brian Simulator, Code generation, Python, Free/Open Source Software, Neuroscience, Computational Neuroscience, Automation, Documentation
 :slug: dev-session-marcel-stimberg-brian-simulator
-:summary: `Marcel Stimberg`_ will talk about the development of the `Brian Simulator`_ for the first developer session of the year.
+:summary: `Marcel Stimberg`_ will introduce the `Brian Simulator`_ and discuss its development for the first developer session of the year.
 Please read the full post for the Zoom link.

 .. raw:: html